infktr/miner.sh/README.md

 Electroneum Miner

 This shell script is a fast and easy way to mine Electroneum if your having trouble.
 Please refer to the README.md and follow the directions for a clean install.
+Also make sure you have an Electroneum Wallet.
+You can receive a wallet from the domain below.

+Electroneum.com

 #- This "CPU" miner is for ubuntu and linux systems only!!!!